 Hi there!
-In this tutorial we'll use the Hero's Trail template to create our own action-adventure game.
+In this tutorial we'll use the Hero's Trail template to create our own action-adventure game in 30 minutes.
 We'll add coins, a sword attack, and the ability to defeat enemies.

 We'll customize the project so you can truly make Hero's Trail your own.